sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 >**Notes:**
 > - Only users invited via TechBiz portal will be displayed on this list.
 > - First name and last name are displayed if the user signed up for TechPass via the TechPass portal or if the TechPass account was created through create account](#create-account)  or [batch upload](#batch-upload).
 > - Click Resend invite to re-invite users through email.
 Invitations can be sent once a day.
+The button is available after invites have been sent.